Environment, food and rural affairs

 He works and has worked in many areas ...

 Beale Professor of Civil Engineering

 Professor Sterling has research interests in Fluid Dynamics, Wind Engineering and Water Engineering.
 His research in Water Engineering is mainly directed towards understanding and evaluating the conveyance capacity of rivers, while within the field of Wind Engineering he has carved out two distinct areas of research, namely the effect of wind on plants and the effects of extreme wind events.
 He ...

 Professor Rustam Stolkin serves as the Chair in Robotics and Royal Society Industry Fellow in the School of Metallurgy and Materials.
 He leads the Extreme Robotics Lab (ERL), Europe's most prominent university research lab dedicated to nuclear and other extreme environment applications of advanced robotics and AI.

 Rustam is an interdisciplinary engineer with diverse research interests, although ...

-I am a senior lecturer in philosophy here at the University of Birmingham, where I have worked since September 2010.
+I am a Reader in Philosophy here at the University of Birmingham, where I have worked since September 2010.
 I have a wide range of interests in philosophy.
-Whilst my own research (described below) mainly focuses on the theoretical side of moral philosophy, I am also interested in philosophy of language, epistemology, metaphysics, philosophy of mind, and history of philosophy.
+Whilst my own research (described below) mainly focuses on the more theoretical side of moral philosophy in metaethics and normative ethics, I am also interested in philosophy of language, epistemology, metaphysics, philosophy of mind, and ...